Lifestyle

 Perimenopause Meditation: Finding Calm in the Storm

-Meditation and mindfulness can help manage perimenopause symptoms.
+Meditation and mindfulness can genuinely help manage perimenopause symptoms.
+Here is how to use them when you can barely sit still.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.